The Bowling Game Kata was my first introduction to Test Driven Development. Uncle Bob wrote about it on his TheBowlingGameKata page.

 Iteration 0 - The Setup

-Choose a class library, name the project "BowlingGame", and click Ok.
+Create a class library and name the project "BowlingGame".

 Before we write a line of production code, we want to have a failing test to cover it.
-You can use MSTest out of the box if you have Visual Studio 2010 Professional or above.
-In this example, I will be using NUnit inside of a class library.
-This allows the Express Editions of Visual Studio to perform test driven development.
+In this example, I will be using NUnit 3 inside of a class library.

-After the project is created, rename Class1.cs to GameTest.cs.
-Game is the name of the class we will be testing, and Test is just a suffix that I like to add to the end of tests.
+After the project is created, add a class named GameTest.cs.
+Game is the name of the class we will be testing, and "Test" is just a suffix that I like to add to the end of tests.